guglielmogattiglio/website_overhaul/_posts/2025-01-22-claude-artifacts-for-tex.md

 ## The final version

-This is the sequence of prompts that got me to the final result (I will skipt Claude output and opt for a quick summary instead).
+This is the sequence of prompts that got me to the final result (I will skip Claude output and opt for a quick summary instead).

 Prompt 1
 >Two changes: